 Or if you want to make these mashed potatoes a few hours before dinner you can keep them warm right in your slow cooker so it’s one less thing you have to do at dinner time.

-What Are The Best Potatoes To Make Mashed Potatoes With?
+What Are The Best Potatoes To Use For Mashed Potatoes?

-My favorite is a good old russet potato.
+My favorite is a russet potato.
 It’s a higher starch potato that makes the most fluffy, smooth and full of flavor mashed potatoes.

 Shop This Recipe!